Free Products

 Can I use your products for my business?

 Most of our products are for personal use only, unless otherwise stated.
 If you are interested in using a design for your business or classes, there are no licenses or fees necessary at this time.
 Check the product description below on the website for information.
-It is okay to use for your business selling baked goods and designs in person but not allowed to resale purposes on your own website and claiming them as your own files.
-If someone else would like the recipe please direct them to purchase on our website so others can purchase their own copy.
+It is okay to use for your business selling baked goods and using designs to decorate your baked goodies but not allowed for resale purposes on your own website and claiming them as your own files.
+If someone else would like the recipe or file, please direct them to purchase on our website so others can purchase their own copy.
 It is much appreciated!

 Do you update your products?